 We plan to utilize the existing cash, cash equivalents and marketable securities on hand primarily to fund our commercial and marketing activities associated with clonoSEQ, our continued investments in streamlining our laboratory operations and our continued research and development initiatives related to drug discovery.
 Cash in excess of immediate requirements is invested in accordance with our investment policy, primarily with a view to capital preservation and liquidity.
-Currently, our funds are held in money market funds and marketable securities consisting of U.S. government treasury securities, commercial paper and corporate bonds.
+Currently, our funds are held in money market funds and marketable securities consisting of U.S. government treasury and agency securities, corporate bonds and commercial paper.